WICG/attribution-reporting-api/README.md

 In this API, the 64-bit impression ID can encode a user ID from the publisher’s top level site, but the low entropy, noisy conversion metadata could only encode a small part of a user ID from the advertiser’s top-level site.
 The impression ID and the conversion metadata are never exposed to a Javascript environment together, and the request that includes both of them is sent without credentials and at a different time from either event, so the request adds little new information linkable to these events.

-While this API _does_ allow you to learn "which ad clicks converted", it isn’t enough to link publisher and advertiser identity, unless there is serious abuse of the API, i.e. abusers are using error correcting codes and many clicks to slowly and probabilistically learn advertiser IDs associated with publisher ones.
+While this API _does_ allow you to learn "which ad clicks converted", it isn’t enough to link the user's identity on the publisher's and advertiser's side, unless there is serious abuse of the API, i.e. abusers are using error correcting codes and many clicks to slowly and probabilistically learn advertiser IDs associated with publisher ones.
 We explore some mitigations to this attack below.

 Conversion Metadata
 -------------------

-reporting the *purchase value* of a conversion.
+Conversion metadata is extremely important for critical use cases like reporting the *purchase value* of a conversion.
 However, too much conversion metadata could be used to link advertiser identity with publisher identity.